-- A students must declare intent for the certificate program and be accepted before the actual certificate award can be made.
+- Students must declare intent for the certificate program and be accepted before the actual certificate award can be made.

-- Any applicants for the certificate program must be a current UMSL undergraduate student (degree or non-degree seeking) with GPA at least 2.5.
-The request to enter the certificate program must be made with a CAS advisor.
+- Applicants for the certificate program must be a current UMSL undergraduate student (degree or non-degree seeking) with GPA at least 2.5.
+The request to enter the certificate program must be made with a CAS advisor listed above.
 No tracks are selected officially; the student just chooses courses in one of the tracks.
 Based on this decision, the student will have a different program director.

 - A non-student must apply for admission to UMSL, possibly as a non-degree student, and be admitted before taking any classes.